FROM THE RECTOR: OPENING THE DOORS

 “Upon a clear, cold and windy afternoon of November 1867,” two men, Henry Kingsland Leonard and the Reverend Thomas McKee Brown, after conversations with each other and the bishop of New York, found vacant lots on West Forty-fifth Street, owned by John Jacob Astor, Jr. Upon learning they were to be used for a new parish for Longacre Square, Astor gave the land to the new parish with the following stipulation, “that the Church should be free [that is, would charge no pew rents], and positively orthodox in management and working” (Newbury Frost Read, The Story of St. Mary’s 16–17).

-More significant were the words of the first rector about the parish’s founding, “The Revd.
-Flavel Scott Mines is to be the Associated Priest in Charge, with the Revd.
+[Query: Rev. followed by Revd.?]
+[Query 2: did Brown write a hyphenated noun, “heart-love”, followed by “, within”?]
+More significant were the words of the first rector about the parish’s founding, “The Rev. Flavel Scott Mines is to be the Associated Priest in Charge, with the Revd.
 Mr. Brown, who enter upon the work, not only with the intention of preaching the comfortable Gospel of Christ, and of ministering the Holy Sacraments to His people, but above all, of restoring to its proper place and importance the Worship of God—the rendering Adoration to Him as a Congregational and ceremonial act—, (made beautiful, majestic and impressive by all the outward adornments, which are called the Beauty of Holiness, springing from the heart-love, within); but, in which later times have been forgotten” (Read, 17).